-International Year of Water Cooperation
+International Year of Family Farming

 Natura 2000 is a comprehensive ecological network of areas designated by the European Union member states.
 Wild plants and animals and their habitats that are rare or endangered in Europe require protection.
 The main objective of the network is to conserve valuable biodiversity for future generations.